QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     \min_x \| Ax -b \|^2 + \| \lambda x\|^2

 The purpose of the :math:`\lambda \geq 0` parameter is to dampen the iteration process and/or regularize the solution.
-This isn't required, but can help convergence for ill-conditioned :math:`A` matrices.
-With the dampening parameter, the normalized equations would become :math:`(A'A + \lambda^2 I) x  = A'b`.
+This isn't required, but can help convergence for ill-conditioned matrices :math:`A`.
+With the damping parameter, the normalized equations would become :math:`(A'A + \lambda^2 I) x  = A'b`.

 We can compare solving the least-squares problem with LSMR and direct methods